-2.4 Layer 4: IT Governance Domain
+LAYER 4: IT Governance Domain

-For information IT governance to be effectively practiced in organizations, ITGI (2006) observed that it has to be evident in its five critical domain areas: (a) strategic alignment (i.e., aligning information technology with the business), (b) value delivery (i.e., cost optimization and proving the value of information technology), (c) risk management (i.e., safeguarding of information technology assets, disaster recovering, and business continuity), (d) resource management (i.e., optimizing knowledge and information technology infrastructure), and (e) performance measurement (i.e., tracking project delivery and monitoring information technology services) (see Figure 4).
+ITGI (2006) observed that if IT governance could be effectively practiced in organizations, it would be evident in its five critical domain areas: (a) strategic alignment (i.e., aligning information technology with the business), (b) value delivery (i.e., cost optimization and proving the value of information technology), (c) risk management (i.e., safeguarding of information technology assets, disaster recovering, and business continuity), (d) resource management (i.e., optimizing knowledge and information technology infrastructure), and (e) performance measurement (i.e., tracking project delivery and monitoring information technology services) (see Figure 5).
+The five domains of IT governance which form the Layer 4 (see Figure 2) are discussed in the following sections.

-2.4.1 Business/IT Strategic Alignment.
+Business/IT Strategic Alignment

-Strategic alignment is generally regarded as a critical success factor for organizations' IT effectiveness and assumes one of the most important issues for IT executives (Luftman and Kampaiah, 2008).
-Strategic business and information technology alignment ensure that IT investments support business needs, integrate with existing architectures, and facilitate business processes (Law and Ngai, 2007) in order to create business value (O'Donnell, 2005).
-Wilkin and Chenhall (2010) remarked that when IT strategy and plans are aligned with strategic business goals IT would provide capabilities that deliver business value.
+Strategic alignment is generally regarded as a critical success factor for organizations' IT effectiveness and assumes one of the most important issues for IT executives (Luftman & Kampaiah, 2008).
+Strategic business and information technology alignment ensure that IT investments support business needs, integrate with existing architectures, and facilitate business processes (Law & Ngai, 2007) in order to create business value (O'Donnell, 2005).
+Wilkin and Chenhall (2010) remarked that when IT strategy and plans are aligned with strategic business goals IT would provide capabilities that would deliver business value.